11bus11/theatre-booking/README.md

 ### About page
 The about page is a simple page with info about the theatre and on job openings.
 ![about page]

+### Admin page
+Shows the admin what bookings are placed.
+On this page the admin can also change, create or delete bookings.

 ### Potential features
 - A function that sends an email to the user containing all booking information.